olivernn/PhoneBook/README.txt

 4) A contact is valid without a picture.
 5) A contact picture can only be a jpg.
 6) A contact can have only one picture.
 7) When searching for contacts there will be one search query, since you want to search by first name OR last name.
-So you can search for "Oliver" or "Nightingale".
+So you can search for "Oliver" or "Nightingale" or both at the same time.
+8) Search parameters should be pre-fixed with a wildcard - this will mean MySQL does not use an index.